didaquis/boilerplate-frontend-react-graphql-apollo/README.md

 ### 🎁 What is included on the frontend boilerplate?
-Technologies used are: React + GraphQL + Apollo + Bootstrap 4
+Technologies used are: React + GraphQL + Apollo Client + Bootstrap 4

 **✨ These are some of the highlights:**